Update: March 17, 2021

 Various terms appear in epigraphy to designate zither from 7th to 10th century:

-Its practice was already rarefied in the 1960s and it had almost disappeared after the Khmer Rouge revolution, period as most of the musicians were exterminated.
-Thanks to the tenacity of Master Sok Duch, several musicians of the younger generation can now ensure its sustainability.
-You can listen here one of the best of them: Sinat Nhok.
+The contemporary stick zither with a single resonator is called kse diev or khse muoy, which means "one string".
+Its practice was already rarefied in the 1960s and it had almost disappeared after the Khmer Rouge revolution, most musicians having been exterminated.
+Thanks to the tenacity of the late Master Sok Duch, several musicians of the younger generation can now ensure its continuity.
+You can listen here to one of the best of them: Sinat Somnang.

-A such zither with two to seven strings is also played in Thailand.
-It is called phin pia or phin phia.
+Such a zither with two to seven strings is also played in Thailand where it is called phin pia or phin phia.